-For the unit-linked liabilities, the BEL (gross of reinsurance) is the market value of the funds under management.
-The reinsurance recoverable for the policies invested with fund partners is also the market value of the funds under management.
+For the unit-linked liabilities, the BEL (gross of reinsurance) is the market value of the Assets under Administration less the discounted value on a best estimate basis of the future charges less expenses up to the contract boundary (the VIF).

+The reinsurance recoverable for the policies invested with fund partners is also the market value of the Assets under Administration with no adjustment for VIF, since the charges received by FIL Life are received net of the reinsurer's share.